idevzhou/ZYYTimerAdd/README.md

 ### From CocoaPods

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SVProgressHUD in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like ZYYTimerAdd in your projects.
 First, add the following line to your Podfile:

 ```
 pod 'ZYYTimerAdd'
 ```

-If you want to use the latest features of SVProgressHUD use normal external source dependencies.
+If you want to use the latest features of ZYYTimerAdd use normal external source dependencies.

 ```
 pod 'ZYYTimerAdd', :git => 'https://github.com/idevzhou/ZYYTimerAdd.git'